bill-spec/personalsite/content/home/experience.md

   description = """
   Responsibilties include:

-  * Operate on managing, cleaning, and analyzing datasets for several projects for the University of Pittsburgh Department of Economics.
+  * Manage, clean, and analyze datasets for several projects for the University of Pittsburgh Department of Economics.
+  * Implemented a classification machine learning model to identify the location of incomplete rows of data.
-  * Focus on home and land value fluctuations with respect to large city projects using historical data and geocoding systems.
-Responsibilities includes data wrangling in Excel, R, and utilization of ArcGIS software for visualization.
+  * Tools include R for data wrangaling and utilization of ArcGIS software for visualization.
 """

 [[experience]]